breakertt/breakertt/README.md

 <img align="right" alt="breakertt's GitHub Stats" width="50%" src="https://github-readme-stats.vercel.app/api?username=breakertt&show_icons=true">

-I’m currently a year 4 student working for Bsc Computer Science degree, you can call me breakertt or Imagine Breaker.
+I’m currently a year 4 BSc Computer Science student at The University of Nottingham and prospective MSc Computer Science student at The University of Edinburgh.

+You can call me breakertt or Imagine Breaker.

 💬 Please ask me about anything, I am happy to help!